Lishan6/Lishan6/README.md

 - Career opportunities:Learning to code can open up job opportunities and i will increase my logical thinking and problem-solving skills.

-## Interests
+ ## Hobbies
-🔭 Learning new threns
+  - Cycling
+  - Movie
+  - learning new trends